realm/realm-js/examples/example-node-connection-and-error/README.md

 # Reference App Using RealmJS in Node.js

-A skeleton app to be used as a reference for how to use the [Realm Node.js SDK](https://www.mongodb.com/docs/realm/sdk/node/) specifically around detecting various changes in e.g. connection state, user state, and sync errors.
+A skeleton app to be used as a reference for how to use the [Realm Node.js SDK](https://www.mongodb.com/docs/realm/sdk/node/) specifically around detecting various changes in e.g. connection state, user state, and sync errors, in order to better guide developers.

 ## Relevant Files